stkbailey/stkbailey.github.io/_posts/2018-08-09-datacamp-launch.markdown

 ![datacamp-header]({{ "/assets/misc/datacamp-header.PNG" | prepend: site.url }})

-I worked on the course in the hopes that someone like me - a graduate student entering the field for the first time - would be able to learn the ropes in an accessible and comprehensive way.
+I worked on the course in the hopes that someone like me - a novice in the field - would be able to learn the ropes in an accessible and comprehensive way.
 The course covers a number of fundamental topics, including:

 * Slicing multi-dimensional data
 * Understanding intensity distributions